-Since travel has declined worldwide, regular security lines are shorter.
-But PreCheck lines “are the emptiest I’ve ever seen them,” Griff says.
-“On a recent flight from New York to Los Angeles, I was the only passenger in the PreCheck line, whereas the regular security checkpoint was backed up to the line’s entrance,” he says.
+“On a recent flight from New York to Los Angeles, I was the only passenger in the PreCheck line, whereas the regular security checkpoint was backed up to the line’s entrance,” says Griff.

 If you’re a business traveler and you can expense TSA PreCheck, even better.

-What’s more, there are some travel credit cards with perks that include PreCheck membership reimbursement as a credit.
+What’s more, there are some travel cards with perks that include PreCheck membership reimbursement as a credit.
 The Platinum Card® from American Express and Chase Sapphire Reserve® are two cards with this benefit.
 Check the benefits of your existing cards to make sure.

 No, Not Worth It

-If you don’t plan to fly again in the near future, you may want to wait to apply so as not to waste time in your membership.
+If you don’t plan to fly in the near future, you may want to wait to apply to avoid wasting time on your membership.